 Graduate program courses will meet during the College's regularly scheduled semesters, and full-time registration will typically include 9 hours.
-Some courses will be completed in a 7.5 week period, and all programs and courses will meet federal and SACSCOC requirements for awarding graduate credit, which include 33 hours of coursework and additional supervised and unsupervised graduate work, whether delivered synchronously or asynchronously.
-In total, students will complete 33 credit hours consisting of no less than 45 hours of supervised work for each hour of credit.
-Some courses, including ERM 504 and 505 will include periods of intensive learning when students master and demonstrate proficiencies, and these will meet the contact hour requirement above in a manner that is consistent with current ILO courses.
-Additionally, in RMS 500, RMS 511, and ERM 660, students will complete extensive original master's-level research toward the completion of the capstone project.
-Faculty with appropriate disciplinary expertise as outlined below will oversee all credit awarded for graduate work.
+Courses may meet over 15 weeks, 8 weeks or 6 weeks duration, but each course meets the defined credit hour determination as stated on page 62, and all programs and courses will meet federal and SACSCOC requirements for awarding graduate credit, whether delivered in person or online, synchronously or asynchronously.
+In total, students will complete 33 credit hours consisting of no less than 45 hours of supervised work for each hour of credit awarded.
+Faculty with appropriate disciplinary expertise will oversee all credit awarded for graduate work.